Equine Deworming Protocol:

 This is considered an emergency - Please call us for a clear evaluation of your horse's specific circumstances.

-NEW To assist in preventing sand colic, our practice strongly recommends the following protocol:
+To assist in preventing sand colic, our practice strongly recommends the following protocol:

 Use as close to a pure form of 99% psyllium husk (e.g. Equi-Aid, Sandclear, Select) as possible given once/twice a week in the feed ration based upon a dosage of 1 oz. per 200 pounds of body weight.
 The consistency of administering psyllium in your horse's diet is key in the prevention of sand colic.